brnkath/Crowdfunding_ETL/README.md

 Overview -

-Section 1: Create the Category and Subcategory DataFrames
+Section 1: Create the Category and Subcategory DataFrames (Angela Gosewehr)

+I took the raw data and transformed the category/subcategory column into two separate columns.
+I then created two dataframes that showed the unique values for the category column and for the subcategory column and an id number for each value.
+The files were saved to the resource folder as category.csv and subcategory.csv.

 ---

-Section 2: Create the Campaign DataFrame
+Section 2: Create the Campaign DataFrame (Jacob Anderson)

 ---

-Section 3: Create the Contacts DataFrame
+Section 3: Create the Contacts DataFrame (Brian Kath)

-For this section, I first imported an excel document containing contact information and placed the data into a DataFrame.
+I first imported an excel document containing contact information and placed the data into a DataFrame.
 I then iterated through the DataFrame; converting each row to a Python dictionary.
 I again iterated through each dictionary to exctract the values from the keys using Python list comprehension and added the values for each row to a new list.
 Finally, I created a new DataFrame using the extracted data, reorganized the column headers, and exported the resulting DataFrame to a csv file.

 ---

-Section 4: Create the Crowdfunding Database
+Section 4: Create the Crowdfunding Database ("Alice" Lan Nguyen)

 I used the QuickDBD app to sketch the Entity Relationship Diagram (ERD) and saved it as an image file.
 Based on the ERD, I created the database schema and saved it as a Postgres file named 'crowdfunding_db_schema.sql'.
 I created tables using the database schema, then import the csv files to its corresponding SQL table.